DetachHead/basedpyright/docs/configuration.md

 - <a name="reportInvalidCast"></a> **reportInvalidCast** [boolean or string, optional]: Generate or suppress diagnostics for `cast`s to non-overlapping types.

 - <a name="reportUnsafeMultipleInheritance"></a> **reportUnsafeMultipleInheritance** [boolean or string, optional]: Generate or suppress diagnostics for classes that inherit from multiple base classes with an `__init__` or `__new__` method, which is unsafe because those additional constructors may either never get called or get called with invalid arguments.

+## Discouraged options

+there are rules in pyright that are discouraged in basedpyright because we provide a better alternative. these options are still available for backwards compatibility, but you shouldn't use them.

+- <a name="enableTypeIgnoreComments"></a> **enableTypeIgnoreComments** [boolean]: PEP 484 defines support for `# type: ignore` comments.
+This switch enables or disables support for these comments.
+This option is discouraged in favor of `# pyright: ignore` comments in basedpyright, as they are safer.
+[See here](https://docs.basedpyright.com/#/?id=reportignorecommentwithoutrule-enforce-that-all-ignore-comments-specify-an-error-code) for more information.

+- <a name="enableReachabilityAnalysis"></a> **enableReachabilityAnalysis** [boolean]: If enabled, code that is determined to be unreachable by type analysis is reported using a tagged hint.
+This setting does not affect code that is determined to be unreachable regardless of type analysis; such code is always reported as unreachable.
+This setting also has no effect when when using the command-line version of pyright because it never emits tagged hints for unreachable code. this rule is discouraged in basedpyright in favor of [`reportUnreachable`](https://docs.basedpyright.com/#/?id=reportunreachable-report-errors-on-code-that-would-otherwise-be-completely-unchecked).

 ## Execution Environment Options
 Pyright allows multiple “execution environments” to be defined for different portions of your source tree.
 For example, a subtree may be designed to run with different import search paths or a different version of the python interpreter than the rest of the source base.